Personal Injury -- Plaintiff Law

 What Kind of Damages Are Awarded in Pedestrian Accident Lawsuits?

-Pedestrians injured by negligent drivers may seek compensatory damages when they prevail in court.
-Compensatory damages help accident victims to cope with financial setbacks like health care expenses and lost wages, but they can also include pain and suffering and emotional distress in certain cases.
+Personal injury cases and wrongful death cases vary.
+Generally, pedestrians injured by negligent drivers may seek compensatory damages when they file a pedestrian accident case and win that case in court.
+Compensatory damages help accident victims cope with financial setbacks like medical expenses, health care expenses, and lost wages.
+In some cases, you can also recover money for your pain and suffering and emotional distress.
 Damages can also cover future expenses, and pedestrian accident victims may also seek compensation for their long-term medical care and the lingering effects of their injuries.

 Many state statutes prohibit punitive damages — those aimed at punishing the party at fault — in car accident personal injury claims.

 While personal injury attorneys may use paychecks and medical bills to determine compensatory damages claims, putting a dollar value on pain or anguish can be a far more subjective process.
-An experienced car accident lawyer can help you with your claim, and most offer a free consultation to discuss your case.
+An experienced pedestrian accident lawyer can help you with your claim.
+Most pedestrian accident attorneys offer a free case evaluation and initial consultation to discuss your case.